2025 World Women's Handball Championship: Squads

 Each team had a provisional list of 35 players.
 Each roster consists of 18 players, of whom 16 may be fielded for each match.

 Preliminary round

 The schedule was announced on 21 November 2024.

 All times are local (UTC+1).

+Opening ceremony

+The opening ceremony took place before Germany's first match against Iceland.
+The first part saw numerous dancers on the court before the official song hands up for more was performed live by Lucille and Bria X. As usual, the flags of the participating nations were brought on to the court one by one.

 Tiebreakers

 In the group stage, teams are ranked according to points (2 points for a win, 1 point for a draw, 0 points for a loss).
 After completion of the group stage, if two or more teams have the same number of points, the ranking will be determined as follows: